mlahariya/EV-SDG/README.md

                         information.
 Possible values: 0, 1, 2, 3. (integer)
 ```

-IMP: Please do not forget to give the file name and file location while calling this script
+NOTE: Please do not forget to give the file name and file location while calling this script

-IMP: This file should be run before `/SDG_fit.py` (used for training models)
+NOTE: This file should be run before `./SDG_fit.py` (used for training models)

-IMP: Don't forget to install the packages in requirements.txt
+NOTE: Don't forget to install the packages in requirements.txt
 (`pip install -r requirements.txt`)

 #### Training SDG models